-• Beckman- or YSI-type sensor (manufactured by Sea-Bird or other manufacturer) - These sensors require two channels - one for oxygen current (enter m, b, soc, boc, tcor, pcor, tau, and wt) and the other for oxygen temperature (enter k and c).
-Make sure to select both when configuring the instrument.
+- Beckman- or YSI-type sensor (manufactured by Sea-Bird or other manufacturer) These sensors require two channels one for oxygen current (enter m, b, soc, boc, tcor, pcor, tau, and wt) and one for oxygen temperature (enter k and c).
+Select both when configuring the instrument.
+Note: Seasave can process data for an instrument interfacing with up to two Beckman- or YSI-type oxygen sensors. - IOW sensor These sensors require two channels one for oxygen current (enter b0 and b1) and one for oxygen temperature (enter a0, a1, a2, and a3).
+Select both when configuring the instrument.

-Note: Seasave can process data for an instrument interfacing with up to two Beckman- or YSI-type oxygen sensors.
+Value = b0 + [b1 (a0 + a1 T + a2 T2 + a3 T3) C]

-- IOW sensor These sensors require two channels one for oxygen current (enter b0 and b1) and the other for oxygen temperature (enter a0, a1, a2, and a3).
-Make sure to select both when configuring the instrument.
-Value = b0 + [b1 \ (a0 +a1 \ T + a2 \ T + a3 \ T) \ C] where T is oxygen temperature voltage, C is oxygen current voltage - Sea-Bird sensor (SBE 43) This sensor requires only one channel.
+where T is oxygen temperature voltage, C is oxygen current voltage - Sea-Bird sensor (SBE 43) This sensor requires only one channel.
 In Spring of 2008, Sea-Bird began using a new equation, the Sea-Bird equation, for calibrating the SBE 43.
 Calibration sheets for SBE 43s calibrated after this date will only include coefficients for the Sea-Bird equation, but our software (Seasave-Win32, Seasave V7, and SBE Data Processing) supports both equations.
 We recommend that you use the Sea-Bird equation for best results.